-Bramfield House School provides careers education and guidance programme for its Boys in years 8, 9, 10 and 11.
+Bramfield House School provides careers education and guidance programme for its pupils in years 8, 9, 10 and 11.
 The primary learning outcomes of this programme are:

-- Self-development: Boys should learn how to understand themselves and develop their capabilities. - Career exploration: Boys should learn how to investigate career and opportunities. - Career management: Boys should learn how to implement their career plans.
+• Self-development: Pupils should learn how to understand themselves and develop their capabilities.

+- Career exploration: Pupils should learn how to investigate career and opportunities. - Career management: Pupils should learn how to implement their career plans.

-Boys in Year 8, 9, 10 and 11 will have positive careers input by school staff, as well as external careers advisers.
+Pupils in Year 8, 9, 10 and 11 will have positive careers input by school staff, as well as external careers advisers from Year 10.